How To Raise Game Birds thumbnail image

 Disease Anticipation

 Although there are preventative measures to take for your birds, that doesn’t mean that your birds are free of getting sick.
-It is recommended to keep birds of different ages separated from one another to prevent any disease spread and to limit the number of people working with the chicks.
+It is recommended to keep a flock of birds of different ages separated from one another to prevent any disease spread and to limit the number of people working with the chicks.

 Raising Pheasants